-Section 10: SRC Arena and Event Center
+XII.
+SRC ARENA AND EVENT CENTER

-The SRC Arena and Event Center is a 6,500 seat, multipurpose facility located on the Onondaga Community College campus in Syracuse, New York.
+- F. The SRC Arena and Event Center is a 6,500 seat, multipurpose facility located on the Onondaga Community College campus in Syracuse, New York.
 The SRC Arena and Event Center is utilized for a variety of activities including educational classes and clubs, recreation, concerts, banquets, trade shows, college events, and is the home venue for intercollegiate athletic teams.

-This plan serves as a guide for handling emergencies that may occur in the SRC Arena in order to protect lives and property through the effective use of available personnel and resources during an emergency.

-When an emergency occurs, this plan will be implemented in order to handle the situation smoothly, safely, professionally and without hesitation.
+This plan serves as a guide for handling emergencies that may occur in the SRC Arena in order to protect lives and property through the effective use of available personnel and resources during an emergency. - 1.
+When an emergency occurs, this plan will be implemented in order to handle the situation smoothly, safely, professionally and without hesitation. - 2.
 Personal safety of the SRC Arena and college employees is the number one priority.
 While guest and patron safety is paramount, in no way are SRC employees expected to jeopardize their own safety when implementing this plan.
-All efforts should be made to protect the health and safety of our patrons, but these efforts will always be secondary to the safety of our employees.

-Nothing in this plan is intended to supersede the Onondaga Community College Emergency Management Plan; rather it is intended to support existing emergency plans and is listed as an appendix to the primary document.
-The objectives of this plan are consistent with those outlined in the Emergency Management Plan for Onondaga Community College.

-This plan will be activated whenever a natural, technological or human caused situation causes substantial disruption, distress and/or fear to the extent that it dominates the SRC Arena or campus community and cannot be adequately controlled by routine measures.

-- D To ensure the protection of life, property and the environment. - D To assist the alleviation of human suffering and hardship. - □ To restore essential facilities and services to the SRC Arena in a safe swift and effective manner. - □ To maintain effective communications with the college community, the public, and any needed assistance or resource providers during a crisis. - □ To provide simple and flexible procedures which are readily adaptable to a variety of crisis situations and contingencies. - □ To identify the SRC Arena management's role in coordinating emergency operations with outside agencies. - D To expedite recovery and assistance operations.
+All efforts should be made to protect the health and safety of our patrons, but these efforts will always be secondary to the safety of our employees. - Nothing in this plan is intended to supersede the Onondaga Community College Emergency Management Plan; rather it is intended to support existing emergency plans and is listed as an appendix to the primary document.
+The objectives of this plan are consistent with those outlined in the Emergency Management Plan for Onondaga Community College. - 4.
+This plan will be activated whenever a natural, technological or human caused situation causes substantial disruption, distress and/or fear to the extent that it dominates the SRC Arena or campus community and cannot be adequately controlled by routine measures. - a.
+To ensure the protection of life, property and the environment. - b.
+To assist the alleviation of human suffering and hardship. - c.
+To restore essential facilities and services to the SRC Arena in a safe swift and effective manner. - d.
+To maintain effective communications with the college community, the public, and any needed assistance or resource providers during a crisis. - e.
+To provide simple and flexible procedures which are readily adaptable to a variety of crisis situations and contingencies. - f.
+To identify the SRC Arena management's role in coordinating emergency operations with outside agencies. - g.
+To expedite recovery and assistance operations.

-Authority

-1. Federal
+G. AUTHORITY

-- Homeland Security Presidential Directive/HSPD-5, Management of Domestic Incidents - Robert T. Stafford Disaster Relief & Emergency Assistance Act, (as amended), 42 USC§ 5121 - Emergency Planning and Community Right-to-Know Act, 42 USC Chapter 116 - Emergency Management and Assistance, 44 Code of Federal Regulations
+- FEDERAL - a.
+Homeland Security Presidential Directive/HSPD-5, Management of Domestic Incidents - Robert T. Stafford Disaster Relief & Emergency Assistance Act, (as amended),42 USC§ 5121 - c.
+Emergency Planning and Community Right-to-Know Act, 42 USC Chapter 116 - d.
+Emergency Management and Assistance, 44 Code of Federal Regulations (CFR)

-(CFR)

-- Hazardous Waste Operations & Emergency Response, 29 CFR 1910.120 - Federal Response Framework (NRF) - Federal Radiological Emergency Response Plan - National Oil and Hazardous Substances Pollution Contingency Plan
+- e.
+Hazardous Waste Operations & Emergency Response, 29 CFR 1910.120 - f.
+Federal Response Framework (NRF) - g.
+Federal Radiological Emergency Response Plan - h.
+National Oil and Hazardous Substances Pollution Contingency Plan a.
+Executive Order 26, 1996 A, established the Incident Command System -, ICS as the State standard command and control system during emergencies and disasters.
+All State agencies personnel at all levels of the organization and who have emergency responsibilities must be trained in ICS.

-2. State
+2. STATE